-- Last week you learned what is the dynamic inside a beam. - Today and Monday you will learn how to monitor what happens in an accelerator. - Next week you will learn about the applications of particle accelerators.
+- Last week you learned what is the dynamic inside a beam. - Today and tomorrow you will learn how to monitor what happens in an accelerator. - At the end of the week you will learn about the applications of particle accelerators.